-Plantation estate development means building the rural areas in an effort to reduce poverty, improve living decent according to the standard of living, a uniform growth in all areas, and sustainable management of natural resources (sustainable management of natural resurce).
+Plantation estate development means building the rural areas in an effort to reduce poverty, improve living decent according to the standard of living, a uniform growth in all areas, and sustainable management of natural resources (sustainable management of natural resource).
 Thus rural development faces several challenges that must be done to achieve these objectives, namely: reducing poverty and hunger, raising the level of economic growth, improve and increase food production, preventing the degradation of natural resources.
 In practice there are several issues concerning rural areas among the functional linkages in rural and urban areas that have not been optimal and still inconsistent impact on the development of agricultural activities in support of regional development.
 Meanwhile, less controllable behavior of large-scale land conversion, environmental damage, not optimal utilizing natural resources and environmental conditions like the lack of housing and settlements in rural areas increased the development of rural areas runyamnya format.
 Therefore, the rural development aimed at reducing poverty, improving living decent according to the standard of living, a uniform growth in all regions, and development of sustainable management of natural resources (natural sutainable resurce management).
 World Bank (1997) states that rural development is very important, although in reality is still far from achieving the goals and objectives of its success.
 Some of the challenges faced in the development of rural areas regarding reducing poverty and hunger, improve the level of economic growth, improve and increase food production, and prevent degradation of natural resources.

 Most of the people of Indonesia are still living in the rural-based activities in the primary sector (agriculture and mining) and also a lot of poor people in rural areas.
 This suggests that rural development is a challenge and national development objectives, regional, local and sectoral.
 More development oriented to the urban sector and will result in increasing the level of regional economic disparities and inequality, which in turn affects the development of national development in the long run.
 Rural development is a strategy designed to improve the situation of social and economic life of the rural poor, with the aim of reducing poverty, reducing unemployment and reducing inequality or inequality.
-Rural development experts, but it requires a holistic and strategic attention of the experts of the private sector development, infrastructure development, health, family planning, nutrition, education, and social development.
+Rural development strategy is not only a professional responsibility and the thinking of rural development experts, but it requires a holistic and strategic attention of the experts of the private sector development, infrastructure development, health, family planning, nutrition, education, and social development.

 World Bank (1997) also indicated that the state's commitment to rural development in the world tend to be more to decline as a result of the declining contribution of agriculture or agricultural product price levels are relatively low even frequent occurrence of market failure, so that the rural population who are poor have a political voice very low and small.
 Country's commitment to rural development is often dominated by the urban political elite force that can be characterized from a policy that is urban bias, institutional approaches, and the pattern of development budget.
-Lack of coordination between government, community groups and private rural development is to improve coordination between donor countries funding the development, promotion of international policy, and institutional support.
+Lack of coordination between government, community groups and private rural development led performance also suffered a setback.
+One of the efforts for rural development is to improve coordination between donor countries funding the development, promotion of international policy, and institutional support.